Is this tutorial for you?

 Step 5 – Automate Recurring Tasks

-It is strongly recommended to schedule the code analysis, to refresh it automatically and take into account the recent code changes.
+It is highly recommended to automate the code analysis so that it is always updated with recent changes made to the code.
 Developers will then see the latest version of the code when they use Visual Expert.